 Questions about pathways available to Dual Enrollment students?
 Connect with our Dual Enrollment Academic Coordinator, Kelly Majuri, at firstname.lastname@example.org.

 WHERE CAN I ORDER MY BOOKS?

 - Beaufort Campus: You can purchase your books at the TCL College Store in Bldg.
 12.

 - New River & Hampton Campus: You can order your books to be sent to your Campus for you to pick up.

 - Beaufort County School District Students: You will pick up your books from your Guidance Office.

-- You can sign up Online here: http://www.tcl.edu/admissions/new-student-orientation
+You can sign up Online here: New Student Orientation

-- Once you graduate from high school and continue your higher education to a university, you will need to request an Official TCL College Transcript be sent to your designated university of choice.
-You can order a transcript in person at any of the TCL Campuses, or you can download the form here: http://www.tcl.edu/wp-content/uploads/2011/02/transcript-request-form.pdf
+Once you graduate from high school and continue your higher education to a university, you will need to request an Official TCL College Transcript be sent to your designated university of choice.
+TCL uses Parchment to send transcripts.
+Order your transcript.

 - New River & Hampton Campus: Student Services Office

 HOW DO I KNOW WHERE MY CLASSES ARE?